keyclimbs/keyclimbs/README.md

-### 👋Hi there, I'm Key
+### 👋Hi there, I'm Ki

-I'm a passionate Cyber Security enthusiast with a deep-seated interest in the intersection of computer science and cybersecurity.
-My journey spans various areas, including neural networks, cryptography, and binary exploitation.
-I thrive on exploring complex systems and uncovering vulnerabilities to enhance security and resilience.
+I’m a passionate computer science and cybersecurity enthusiast with a deep interest in neural networks, cryptography, and binary exploitation.
+I enjoy exploring complex systems, uncovering vulnerabilities, and helping strengthen security and resilience.

-When I'm not immersing myself in the latest cybersecurity developments or tackling intricate coding challenges, you'll find me running through trails🏃‍ or scaling rock faces🧗.
-These pursuits help me stay agile, both mentally and physically, and fuel my curiosity and determination.
+When I’m not following the latest cybersecurity developments or working through challenging coding problems, you’ll find me running trails 🏃‍ or scaling rock faces 🧗.
+Those pursuits keep me sharp, disciplined, and curious.

-Driven by a commitment to safeguard digital spaces and advance technological understanding, I aim to contribute to the cybersecurity community through innovation, collaboration, and continuous learning.
+Driven to protect digital spaces and advance technical understanding, I aim to contribute to the cybersecurity community through innovation, collaboration, and continuous learning.